mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-encryption/using-aws-kms-to-encrypt-database-secrets.md

 # Using AWS KMS to encrypt database secrets

-You can use an encryption key from AWS Key Management Service to encrypt secrets in the Grafana database.
+You can use an encryption key from AWS Key Management Service to encrypt secrets in the Mosaicoo database.

 **Prerequisites:**

 - An AWS account with permission to view and create KMS keys and programmatic credentials to access those keys
-- Access to the Grafana [configuration]({{< relref "../../administration/configuration/#config-file-locations" >}}) file
+- Access to the Mosaicoo [configuration]({{< relref "../../administration/configuration/#config-file-locations" >}}) file

 1. Create a symmetric API key either from the AWS Management Console or by using the AWS KMS API.
    <br><br>For detailed instructions, refer to [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html).